hyt589/vimconf/README.md

 This is my personal vim configuration repo.

+## Prerequisite

+This configuration is created on Linux x86_64, and may not work on different system configuration.

 ## How to use

 1. Backup your `.vimrc` or `init.vim` if you are using `nvim`